 Community Forklift’s Community Building Blocks program (CBB) provided The Charles Koiner Conservancy for Urban Farming (CKC Farming) with a double-bowl sink to wash produce for farm operations.
-The urban farm grows about “$20,000 of produce on 1/4 of an acre in downtown Silver Spring,” said Hannah Sholder, co-founder and Director of Land Stewardship & Farm Management.
+The urban farm grows about “$20,000 of produce in downtown Silver Spring,” said Hannah Sholder, co-founder and Director of Land Stewardship & Farm Management.

 The farm did not have an adequate facility for washing all of the produce and the donated sink has been a great addition to the site in supporting the harvest crew.
 As Hannah put it, “Our harvest crew is predominantly women over the age of 70.
 They are just incredible, and I’m glad they no longer have to break their backs bending over the field hose or hauling veggies around the property.
 We now have a suitable and streamlined facility for harvesting our produce!”

 In addition to the free sink that our CBB program provided, CKC Farming also purchased a refrigerator from our reuse warehouse.
 The appliance (now hooked up to solar panels) is used to store the farm’s produce and is another example of how our mission supports the community.
 In addition to free materials, we also provide additional low-cost materials that are available to anyone who visits the reuse warehouse.

 We’re proud to work with organizations and individuals to lift up our communities through reuse.
 In 1983, Charles Koiner set aside his one-acre farm in Silver Spring, Maryland for the benefit of future generations.
 Created from this land in 2019, CKC Farming preserves farming knowledge and techniques and passes them along to future generations.
 It is the first urban farm in Maryland to be protected under a conservation easement and is at the forefront of the trend towards more sustainable farming in urban areas.